sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_02.md

 # Chapter 2 - What is NDK

-You first must understand the trade-offs you are giving when using NDK before you start heading head first into it.
+You first must understand the trade-offs you are giving when using NDK before you start diving head first into it.

 ## NDK
-* Stands for Native Development Kit
+* Stands for *Native Development Kit*
-    * As compared to SDK which is Software Development
+    * As compared to SDK which is *Software Development Kit*
 * The first thing is to understand **why** you would use the Android NDK
     * If you are doing stuff that involves more need of real time data processing you will have a reason to use the NDK
         * Two common cases are signal processing and graphical related tasks